spezold/mvloader/readme.md

 ### Loading and stacking DICOM images

 Loading DICOM files requires the `pydicom` package.
-Currently, loading multiple files with 2D slices that together form a 3D volume is supported.
+Currently, loading multiple files with 2D slices that together form a 3D volume holding scalar data is supported.

 To load DICOM files in the folder `/foo` and stack them into a `Volume` instance, call: